solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     product is to do an element-wise multiplication of u and v and sum the results.
 The dot product is one of the most important and widely used vector operations because it measures the similarity between two vectors.
-You'll see more of this later.
+You will see more of this later.

--   Orthogonal vectors: Vectors are orthogonal if their dot product is zero, meaning that they're at a 90 degree angle to each other.
+-   Orthogonal vectors: Vectors are orthogonal if their dot product is zero, meaning that they are at a 90 degree angle to each other.
 You can think of orthogonal vectors as being completely unrelated to each other.

 -   Dense vector: A vector is considered dense if most of its elements are non-zero.
-Later, you'll see that words and text are most usefully represented with dense vectors because each dimension encodes meaningful information.
+Later, you will see that words and text are most usefully represented with dense vectors because each dimension encodes meaningful information.